Brookhaven National Laboratory: Off-site contributions

 It is a contributing partner to ATLAS experiment, one of the four detectors located at the Large Hadron Collider (LHC).
 It is currently operating at CERN near Geneva, Switzerland.

 Brookhaven was also responsible for the design of the SNS accumulator ring in partnership with Spallation Neutron Source in Oak Ridge, Tennessee.

 Brookhaven plays a role in a range of neutrino research projects around the world, including the Daya Bay Reactor Neutrino Experiment in China and the Deep Underground Neutrino Experiment at Fermi National Accelerator Laboratory.

 Public access

 For other than approved Public Events, the Laboratory is closed to the general public.
 The lab is open to the public on several Sundays during the summer for tours and special programs.
-The public access program is referred to as 'Summer Sundays' and takes place on four Sundays from mid-July to mid-August, and features a science show and a tour of the lab's major facilities.
+The public access program is referred to as 'Summer Sundays' and takes place in July, and features a science show and a tour of the lab's major facilities.
 The laboratory also hosts science fairs, science bowls, and robotics competitions for local schools, and lectures, concerts, and scientific talks for the local community.
 The Lab estimates that each year it enhances the science education of roughly 35,000 K-12 students on Long Island, more than 200 undergraduates, and 550 teachers from across the United States.